 Once you have booked your British Airways Club World ticket, it is important to know which seat to choose.
-You can read my review of the A380 Club World experience, as well as find out about the Club World food and the best seats in the house, but here is my overview of the worst Club World seats.
+You can read our review of the A380 Club World experience, as well as find out about the Club World food and the best seats in the house, but here is our overview of the worst Club World seats.

 Row 50 (upper deck, front cabin): the windows seats A & K are missing a window.